ASSESSMENT OF STRUCTURAL SAFETY

 - Giuriani E., "Trattato di restauro architetettonico - Consolidamento degli Edifici Storici", UTET

-- Further teaching material (copy of the slides used during the course) is available on the web-page elly.dia.unipr.it
+Further teaching material (copy of the slides used during the course) is available on the web-page elly

-For the project, students will be divided into groups of 2-4 people, Each group will develop the project of restoration and consolidation of a historic building and will be followed by the teacher through a series of revisions during the course.
-The reviews are carried out in groups by analysing the material printed on paper by the students.
+For the project, students will be divided into groups of 2-4 people.
+Each group will develop the project of restoration and consolidation of a historic building, with particular reference to its structural aspects, and will be followed by the teacher through a series of revisions during the course.
+The reviews are carried out in the classroom (or online, if necessary) in groups, by analyzing the material prepared by the students.

 Assessment methods and criteria

-During the year, reviews are planned with the teachers to verify the project.
-These intermediate moments of audit, although they have no direct connection with the final mark, are still essential to demonstrate the successful attendance of the course.
+During the year, common reviews are planned, in which the students present their case studies to their colleagues and teachers: these intermediate moments of audit, although they have no direct connection with the final mark, are still essential to demonstrate the successful attendance of the course and contribute to develop the required communication competences.

-The examination will take place individually in oral form and will consist of:
+The acquisition verification of the integrated course of "Analysis and conservation of existing structures" will take place individually in oral form and will consist of:

-2. oral examination on the entire programme carried out during the year, relating to:
+2. oral examination on the entire program carried out during the year, relating to: